rwajon/sendit/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ## Versioning
 For the versions available, see the [tags on this repository](https://github.com/rwajon/sendit/releases/tag/v1.0).
+## Documentation
+For the documentation, find it [here](https://rwajon-sendit.herokuapp.com/api/v1/docs)

 ## Authors
 * **Rwabahizi Jonathan** - *Initial work* - [rwajon](https://github.com/rwajon)